 What are the most popular diamond engagement rings?

 The most classic engagement rings are the solitaire, the three stone, and the halo.
-The cushion-cut allows for a variety of engagement rings to satisfy all tastes.
+The cushion-cut can be set in a variety of engagement rings to satisfy all tastes.
 It can be softened to an elegant and classic solitaire.

 You can get the most sparkle with a halo of small diamonds around the center cushion stone; or even opt for the three-stone style, with a cushion in the center and emerald-cut stones on the sides.